October 3, 2019

 This article was by no means meant as a sales pitch, but we do run our own advanced classes on Sundays and Mondays here at JD Academy – bringing in some of the best stylists in The Bay Area to pass some of their hard-earned knowledge and techniques onto the next generation.
 You can learn more here.

-4. Have a method for storing client details and use it every time
+4. Have a method for storing client details

 When you get up into the 200 client range, there is absolutely ZERO chance you’re going to remember all of the details that make those relationships meaningful.

-Use technology.
-Use a notebook.
-Use whatever you need to, but make sure you’ve got an actual process in place, and preferably, one that’s not 100% reliant on the salon’s POS/CRM platform.
+Make sure you’ve got an actual process in place, and preferably, one that’s not 100% reliant on the salon’s POS/CRM platform.
 If you don’t know where to start, Hubspot offers a free CRM platform that’s perfect for this.

-5. Keep business cards on you.
-Give them out regularly.
+5. Keep business cards on you

 Doing great hair takes time, but as we mentioned earlier, so much of that time is idle.
 The vast majority of stylists making over $100K/year are double booking.
-They’re replacing that non-revenue-generating idle time with revenue-driving produtive time.
+They’re replacing that non-revenue-generating idle time with revenue-driving productive time.
 They’re cutting Jen’s hair while Sue’s color is developing.

 Doing this well, without sacrificing the strength of your client relationships or the quality of your work, is knowing exactly how long it takes YOU to do everything you do.
-Don’t guess.
-Not sure where to start?
-Check out Toggl.

 7. Dress for the job you want, not the job you have